leliel12/yatel/doc/source/stats.rst

 Calculation Functions
 ---------------------

-Calculation functions are responsible for efficiently calculate statistics on the variability of a network or a network environment.
+Calculation functions are responsible for efficiently calculating statistics on the variability of a network or a network environment.
-The full list of functions can be found on the reference module stats here.
+The full list of functions can be found on the reference module :py:mod:`yatel.stats`

 .. code-block:: python